aobaharuki2005/momiji-web-browser/README.md

 ## Features:
 - Allow browsing modern Web and using up-to-date Web services securely (with fully applied security patches) on macOS version unsupported by Apple and Mozilla, with almost fully working functions (for more detail about poorly supported Web functions, especially if you are using macOS 10.7, please check out for "Known caveats" subsection)
-- Disable unnecessary and unsupported components: Crash Reporter, WebAssembly, Tests, Debug, Dark Matter Detector (DMD), Geckodriver and Profiling.
+- Disable unnecessary and unsupported components: Crash Reporter, Tests, Debug, Dark Matter Detector (DMD), Geckodriver and Profiling.

 ## Known caveats
 - **For 10.7 users:**: On macOS 10.8 and later, `CoreText.framework` is located at `/System/Library/Frameworks`.
 However, in macOS 10.7 and earlier, Apple stored it as a stub at `/System/Library/Frameworks/ApplicationServices.framework/Versions/A`.
 To fix this path difference, before running Momiji on your 10.7 for the first time, REMEMBER to run this command first: